How Often Should UPS Batteries Be Replaced?

 Remote battery monitoring

-1. Log runtime data & obtain OEM kit
+1. Log recent runtime data and confirm the correct OEM battery kit

-4. Remove old battery strings with insulated tools
+4. Remove old battery strings using insulated tools

-8. Run acceptance test and recycle old units per EPA guidelines
+8. Run an acceptance test, then recycle old batteries per EPA guidelines

-A: VRLA swaps under 3 kVA can be DIY; larger systems require certified techs per NFPA 70E.
+VRLA battery replacements under 3 kVA can often be handled in-house.
+Larger systems require certified technicians and proper safety procedures under NFPA 70E.

 Next step: Book a free load-test audit within 48 hours, visit our contact page or call 949-580-0250.